 When your generate your document, you'll notice there is an Output XML Source Files option.
 Click the box next to this option to turn it on.
 You'll see .xml source files appear where you are generating the document.
 These source files are the XML data that is used in your template when you set the source (for example, to "style").
-Designer 1.1 and above include the following sources:
+Designer includes the following sources: